top of page

 I have founded many groups over the years

-My team at RSI has a proven, successful track record in providing certified EME/RFR compliant surveys, safety training and solutions to thousands of industry and RF Telecom workers.
-RSI courses also meet the certification requirements for AT&T, Verizon, Bechtel, DOD, Motorola, Black & Veatch and most other major carriers and contracting organizations.
-Our authorized OSHA outreach trainers have decades of real world experience to deliver the safety solutions to organizations to comply with OSHA, FCC, EPA and FAA regulations, while also ensuring employee safety.
+My team at RSI Corp. - Radiofrequency Safety International has a proven, a successful track record in providing certified EME/RFR compliant surveys, safety training, and solutions to thousands of industry and RF Telecom workers.
+RSI courses also meets the certification requirements for AT&T, Verizon, Bechtel, DOD, Motorola, Black & Veatch and most other major carriers and contracting organizations.
+Our authorized OSHA outreach trainers have decades of real world experience to deliver the safety solutions to organizations to comply with OSHA, FCC, EPA, and FAA regulations, while also ensuring employee safety.

 View of General Steven "Steve" Walz, K0UO a photo at NWOSU Alva, OK, General Steven Walz, Overview: now Retired: Civil Air Patrol (CAP), 35 year member of MARS Military Auxiliary Radio System serving in both U.S. ARMY and later the U.S. Air Force program, Security Clearance, Founder of RSI Corp, Borderline Economic Development, RSI Wind, RSI Two-way radio (Kenwood & Icom), Borderline Electric, KPAK FM, Walz Farms, proudly serves on a number of Boards over the years, Technical advisor for Concrete Walz Fencing, Published in various trade journals and author of a number of white papers.
 FCC Commercial License Examiner from ETA, Life ARRL member, ARRL Volunteer Consulting Engineer